aspose-slides/Aspose.Slides-Products/slides/net/search/odp/_index.md

  In order to search ODP file, we’ll use
  [Aspose.Slides for .NET](https://products.aspose.com/slides/net)
- API which is a feature-rich, powerful and easy to use document searching API for C# platform.
-Open [NuGet](https://www.nuget.org/packages/aspose.slides.net) package manager, search for
+ API which is a feature-rich, powerful and easy to use PowerPoint Presentation searching API for C# platform.
+Open [NuGet](https://www.nuget.org/packages/aspose.slides.net) package manager, search for Aspose.Slides and install.
- **Aspose.Slides**
- and install.
 You may also use the following command from the Package Manager Console.

-{{% blocks/products/pf/agp/code-block title="Command" offSpacer="true" %}}
+{{% blocks/products/pf/agp/code-block title="Package Manager Console Command" offSpacer="true" %}}

 ```cs